-Latvia has recently adopted a legislative amendment on nicotine pouches, which sets the nicotine limit for nicotine pouches at 4 milligrams.
+In Latvia, a legislative amendment on nicotine pouches was adopted in early 2024, setting a nicotine limit of 4 milligrams for nicotine pouches.
 In other ways too, the regulation is similar to that for tobacco products and e-cigarettes, including, for example, product notifications and health warnings, size restrictions for nicotine pouches and their packaging, restrictions on distance selling, marketing and display bans, and prohibitions on the use of products in educational establishments.
 The use of characterising fragrances and flavours in nicotine pouches is prohibited and there is also a specific ban on additives that contribute to nicotine absorption.
 In addition, the age limit for all products covered by the Latvian tobacco legislation, including nicotine pouches, has been raised from 18 to 20 years by the same amendment.